 Preparing young people for the future of workpdf 993 KB Citation »

-Australia's education system is not preparing students for twenty-first century success.
+The future of work is changing but Australia's education system is not preparing students for twenty-first century success.

 Young Australians are studying for longer than ever before but are disengaged and struggling to find permanent jobs.
 Young people entering technology-rich, global, competitive job markets need different skill sets to what our education system has traditionally valued.